 Other symptoms may include:

-Who gets Crohn’s disease and how is it caused?
+Who gets Crohn’s disease and what causes it?

 Crohn’s disease can develop at any age, but usually first appears in people aged 15 to 30.

-Experts are not sure why Crohn’s disease (or ulcerative colitis) occurs in some people.
+Experts are not sure why Crohn’s disease occurs in some people.
 But they don't believe it is caused by diet or stress alone.